This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A nasal fracture

 is a crack or break in your child's nose.
-Your child may have a break in the upper nose (bridge), the side, or in the septum.
-The septum is in the middle of the nose and divides his nostrils.
-Nasal fractures are caused by a hard hit to the nose.
-They may be caused by a motor vehicle crash, sports injury, or a fall.
+Your child may have a break in the upper nose (bridge), the side, or the septum.
+The septum is in the middle of the nose and divides the nostrils.

 Common signs and symptoms include the following: